 Section 1.
 Introduction

-.
 This “Tribal Consultation and Coordination Policy of the U.S. Department of Commerce”

 (“Tribal Consultation Policy” or “Policy”) establishes the manner in which the Department of Commerce (“Department”) works with Indian tribes on a government-to-government basis to build a durable relationship and address issues concerning tribal self-government, tribal trust resources, and tribal treaty and other rights, as well as support tribes in developing strong and stable economies able to participate in the national and global marketplace.
 The Department recognizes Indian tribal self-government and supports tribal sovereignty and self- determination.

-.
 The Department recognizes the Federal Government’s unique legal relationship, as established in the Constitution, statutes, treaties and federal court decisions, between Tribal governments and the Federal Government.

 The Department and operating units will seek and promote cooperation within the Department and with other agencies that have related responsibilities.
 The Department’s mission encompasses many complex issues where cooperation and mutual consideration among governments (federal, state, tribal, and local) are essential.
 The Department and operating units will promote intradepartmental and interagency coordination and cooperation to assist Tribal governments in resolving issues requiring mutual effort.